mildsunrise/bdf2tikz/README.md

     pip install pyparsing

 However, you need a LaTeX distribution installed in order to compile the resulting code into a PDF.
-The code only has dependencies with TikZ and its circuits library.
+The code only has dependencies with TikZ and its `circuits` libraries.
 (For advanced users: you can avoid the circuits library dependency if you disable native symbols and provide your own `contact` node style.)